 We all experience anxiety from time to time.
 This is normal!
 All humans will find themselves in situations that remind us that we do not have superpowers.
 I do wish I was Wonder Woman though!

 However, anxiety can be so extreme and consistent that for many, it falls in the category of “disorder.”
 When this high anxiety state becomes the new “normal” for an individual, we know there is a significant problem.

 As a result, I look for the true biochemical imbalances that create all the tough mental and physical symptoms which include racing thoughts, extreme fears, insomnia, and even tummy trouble.
 Anxiety can have many causes, including zinc and vitamin B6 deficiencies, elevated copper levels, and over and undermethylation.
 I break all this down for you in my Eat for Life Academy.

 Don’t be so OCD!
-I sure have heard that in my life, and maybe you have said that when someone is obsessing about food, life, clothing, or a clean car!
+We have all heard that, and maybe have said that when someone is obsessing about food, life, clothing, or a clean car!
 Some people are highly perfectionistic, and in some cases, struggle with depression and anxiety in tandem.

 Obsessive compulsive behaviors are highly misunderstood.
 What you need to know is there are actually two distinct types.
 The first is Obsessive Compulsive Disorder (OCD) and the second, not so well known, is Obsessive Compulsive Personality Disorder (OCPD).